MaciejMarkiewicz/fashion-mnist/README.md

 100 hidden units.
 After 100 epochs of training the model achieved 99,5% accuracy on the training set, but only 89% on the validation set.
 In fact the maximum accuracy (on validation set) was obtained just after 10 epochs and it didn't change much after.
 I had to change my approach to prevent overfitting, so I increased the number of parameters, decreased training time and added dropout layers.
-New model's accuracy was about 91,3%.
+Then i was performing tests in order to minimize the number of parameters if they didn't increase accuracy on the validation set.
+The final architecture looks like this:

 ### Results